Mart1n-S/VisionCoin/README.md

 _Below are some more advanced commands that might speed up your development flow:_

-### Generate a new features

-Run `ng g @nrwl/angular:lib my-feature --directory=features` to generate a features library.

-### Generate a new cdk

-The Component Dev Kit (CDK) is a set of components shared accross you project.

-Start by creating your cdk lib by running `ng g @nrwl/angular:lib foo --directory=cdk --simpleModuleName`.

-And then run `ng g component foo --project=cdk-foo --flat` to generate a new component.

 ### Generate a library

 Run `ng g @nrwl/angular:lib my-lib` to generate a library.